Skip to content

 Being able to go out and move is very, very important...
 People are not helpful either, they roll their eyes like ‘see what you are doing to us’ because it takes you longer or they say you’re getting in the way.

 Pensioner poverty is increasing and there are enormous and growing inequalities within our older population.
 Although some pensioners are well-off and secure, there are many who are not, and some groups are disproportionately likely to be struggling on very low incomes.
-Those who are struggling also often aren’t receiving all the support they’re entitled to from the Government.
+Those who are struggling often aren’t receiving all the support they’re entitled to from the Government.

 In the last decade, the centuries-long trend to increasing life expectancy has plateaued.
 We are, however, living as long as we ever have.
 These longer lives are not necessarily healthier and many of us live with chronic or debilitating health conditions, with those who have experienced disadvantage across their lives at greater risk.
-The need for care is increasing, and despite the efforts of millions of unpaid carers, there is not enough professional care available and many go without the care they need.
+The need for care is increasing, and despite the efforts of millions of unpaid carers, there is not enough professional care available, and many go without the care they need.

 Age UK is working to ensure that older people's health and care needs are a top priority for healthcare professionals, Government and other decision makers, and we are working with our local Age UK partners to ensure older people in communities across the UK have better health and care.